Jackson Heywood: Personal life

 Heywood was in a long-term relationship with American actress, Zelda Williams, daughter of Robin Williams.
 The pair began dating in November 2013 and they kept a low profile, eventually making their relationship public in May 2014 while they attended a Tiffany & Co. event at Chateau Marmont in Los Angeles.
 It is believed that they initially met on the set of Teen Wolf, while Heywood was residing in Los Angeles.
 In an interview with The Daily Telegraph in 2016, Heywood announced that the couple had split following their three-year relationship.

 In July 2020 it was reported that he is in a relationship with Anneliese Zanchetta.

+In November 2025 it was reported that he and Anneliese Zanchetta got married.